 Oldest yet standing Teak Trees

-Located about 40 kilometres from the Malappuram town in Kerala’s Malappuram district, two teak trees are believed to be the oldest in the world.
+Located about 40 kilometers from the Malappuram town in Kerala’s Malappuram district, two teak trees are believed to be the oldest in the world.

 The former President of India Pranab Mukherjee has declared Kerala as India’s first digital state during the launch of digital empowerment campaign at Kozhikode, Kerala.
 Idukki (1st Digital District) in Kerala has become India’s first district to be linked to the National Optic Fibre Network (NOFN).